EYITT Graduate Employed Route

 For You

-- Train while you work – no need to leave your job
+- Train while remaining in your current job

-- Gain expert knowledge in child development and leadership
+- Build specialist knowledge in early learning and child development

 For Employers

-- Improved quality of teaching practice in your setting
+- Improved quality of teaching practice across the setting

 Entry Requirements